-During training, we optimize only the DRBs on the high-quality (HQ) video dataset (\textit{i.e.}, HQ-VSR~\cite{chen2025dove}) using the reconstruction loss and perception loss adopted in the original VAE~\cite{yang2024cogvideox}, while additionally enforcing inter-frame consistency in the pixel space via the residual loss $\mathcal{L}_{\mathrm{res}}$.
+During training, we optimize only the DRBs on the same dataset as in the initial adaptation using the same reconstruction loss and perception loss adopted in the vanilla VAE~\cite{yang2024cogvideox}, while the residual loss in Eq.~\eqref{eqn:07a} is further applied in the pixel space to enhance inter-frame consistency.